-In addition to the aforementioned studies, the human health effects literature includes 16 case reports that describe effects following acute exposure to RDX.
-Case reports can suggest organ systems and health outcomes that might be related to RDX exposure but are often anecdotal, and typically describe unusual or extreme exposure situations; thus, they provide little information that would be useful for characterizing chronic health effects.
+In addition to the three epidemiological studies, the human health effects literature includes 16 case reports that describe effects following acute exposure to RDX.
+Case reports can suggest organ systems and health outcomes that might be related to RDX exposure but are often anecdotal, and typically describe unusual or extreme exposure situations; thus, they provide little information that would be useful for characterizing chronic health effects or deriving toxicity values.
 Therefore, RDX case reports were only briefly reviewed; a critical evaluation was not undertaken.
 A summary of these case reports is provided in Appendix C, Section C.2.